Quick Answer

 One-Breath Recap

 Investment advisers are fiduciaries who must disclose every material fact, and omission is fraud.
 The Form ADV Part 2A brochure goes to clients before or at signing; a state adviser delivering at signing must give a 5-business-day penalty-free termination right, while the 48-hour advance option needs none.
 File the annual amendment within 90 days of fiscal year-end and deliver the updated brochure within 120.
 Never guarantee performance, never let a signed waiver stand, and treat a majority-ownership change as an assignment needing consent.
-The marketing rule now permits testimonials with disclosure federally, but most states still forbid them, and registration is never an endorsement.
+Both the marketing rule and the current NASAA Model Rule permit testimonials with disclosure, and registration is never an endorsement.

 Need more than the recap?
-This is a condensed summary.
-If it is not enough, read the full Client Communication unit for the complete lesson.
+Read the full Client Communication unit.